Table of Contents

 1.2.
 Use the codeql extension to run MRVA

-Following the instructions and running ./FlatBuffersFunc.ql
+Following the instructions and running ./FlatBuffersFunc.ql, the entries

 - google/flatbuffers